jddeetz/Modeling_Patient_Mortality_In_The_ICU/README.md

 ### EliminateMissingItems.py
 Eliminates chart and lab items that are not represented among at least 80% of the patients at least once.
 Also eliminates patients from the training data that are missing more than 20% of the features.

-### NewQuery-Any.py
-Performs a Database query on an expanded list of 2000 patients, but with a more limited set of chart and lab event items.

 ### EasyTimeVectors.py
 Extracts features from the chart and lab events time series data.
 Vectorizes this information by considering a 48 hour time window, over which numerical features are their statistics summarized.